 FB: Is there anything unique or different about the Houston market that distinguishes it from other MLS markets?
 How do your advertising/fan outreach efforts account for that uniqueness?

 RH: We have five (5) key target groups that drive our attendance.
 All of our business comes from these groups therefore all of our strategic efforts will focus on at least one of these targets.
 They are as follows: Youth Audience, Hispanic Community, Corporate Community, Adult Soccer-Playing Community and the General Market.
 We have identified and established 50 results-oriented programs and initiatives aimed at reaching these audiences and driving specific company-wide goals.
 These programs serve as the basis for our 2009 business plan.

 FB: Although still in its infancy, Seattle is being trumpeted as a “model” franchise for purposes of marketing and fan outreach.
-Are their any lessons that an established franchise like New England can take from Seattle’s efforts?
+Are their any lessons that an established franchise like Houston can take from Seattle’s efforts?

 RH: Yes, it taught me that timing is everything in business.
 Plus, they have a solid plan to execute and deliver the promises they made to their fans.
 As you know, Seattle has some disgruntled fans with their NBA team’s departure so the fans have grabbed on to their positive image in the marketplace.
 They have a great international community and a solid soccer fan base.
 We looked at their marketing efforts and we see a lot of crossover to what every other MLS team is doing.